Invesco BulletShares 2026 Corporate Bond ETF (NASDAQ:BSCQ) is Capstone Wealth Management Group LLC’s Largest Position

-Capstone Wealth Management Group LLC raised its position in Invesco BulletShares 2026 Corporate Bond ETF (NASDAQ:BSCQ – Free Report) by 3.9% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+Capstone Wealth Management Group LLC grew its holdings in Invesco BulletShares 2026 Corporate Bond ETF (NASDAQ:BSCQ – Free Report) by 3.9% in the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 658,997 shares of the company’s stock after buying an additional 24,702 shares during the period.
-Invesco BulletShares 2026 Corporate Bond ETF comprises about 12.9% of Capstone Wealth Management Group LLC’s portfolio, making the stock its largest holding.
-Capstone Wealth Management Group LLC owned approximately 0.63% of Invesco BulletShares 2026 Corporate Bond ETF worth $12,485,000 at the end of the most recent reporting period.
+Invesco BulletShares 2026 Corporate Bond ETF accounts for about 12.9% of Capstone Wealth Management Group LLC’s holdings, making the stock its biggest holding.
+Capstone Wealth Management Group LLC owned 0.63% of Invesco BulletShares 2026 Corporate Bond ETF worth $12,485,000 as of its most recent SEC filing.

-Several other large investors also recently bought and sold shares of BSCQ.
-Ameriprise Financial Inc. lifted its position in Invesco BulletShares 2026 Corporate Bond ETF by 524.8% during the first quarter.
-Ameriprise Financial Inc. now owns 1,904,263 shares of the company’s stock worth $36,448,000 after buying an additional 1,599,480 shares in the last quarter.
-MGO One Seven LLC boosted its position in shares of Invesco BulletShares 2026 Corporate Bond ETF by 784.8% during the 1st quarter.
-MGO One Seven LLC now owns 1,261,017 shares of the company’s stock valued at $24,161,000 after acquiring an additional 1,118,498 shares during the last quarter.
-Engrave Wealth Partners LLC purchased a new stake in shares of Invesco BulletShares 2026 Corporate Bond ETF in the first quarter valued at about $19,763,000.
-Private Advisor Group LLC acquired a new stake in Invesco BulletShares 2026 Corporate Bond ETF during the first quarter worth about $11,992,000.
-Finally, Morgan Stanley raised its stake in Invesco BulletShares 2026 Corporate Bond ETF by 25.2% during the fourth quarter.
-Morgan Stanley now owns 2,798,599 shares of the company’s stock worth $52,964,000 after purchasing an additional 563,050 shares during the period.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Nelson Van Denburg & Campbell Wealth Management Group LLC purchased a new position in shares of Invesco BulletShares 2026 Corporate Bond ETF during the 1st quarter worth $457,000.
+Engrave Wealth Partners LLC boosted its holdings in Invesco BulletShares 2026 Corporate Bond ETF by 7.7% in the 2nd quarter.
+Engrave Wealth Partners LLC now owns 1,105,997 shares of the company’s stock valued at $20,953,000 after purchasing an additional 79,060 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. grew its stake in shares of Invesco BulletShares 2026 Corporate Bond ETF by 29.0% in the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 1,977,674 shares of the company’s stock valued at $37,892,000 after buying an additional 445,086 shares during the period.
+SFE Investment Counsel increased its holdings in shares of Invesco BulletShares 2026 Corporate Bond ETF by 6.2% during the 2nd quarter.
+SFE Investment Counsel now owns 145,510 shares of the company’s stock worth $2,757,000 after buying an additional 8,506 shares during the last quarter.
+Finally, LPL Financial LLC raised its position in shares of Invesco BulletShares 2026 Corporate Bond ETF by 20.8% during the 1st quarter.
+LPL Financial LLC now owns 1,731,350 shares of the company’s stock valued at $33,173,000 after buying an additional 297,536 shares during the period.

 Invesco BulletShares 2026 Corporate Bond ETF Price Performance